devanshidesai21/aframe-projects/README.md

 ❖ Wrote HTML and CSS scripts to beautify the website and implement watermarks.
 ❖ Created a basic JavaScript form to submit requests for a site visit and cost prediction.
 ❖ Used CSS, JQuery, and JavaScript to beautify the UI.
-❖ Assisted the marketing team with strategizing and pitching ideas for clients across varied verticals.